avantonder/Ghana_course/setup.md

 :::{.callout-note}
-### Specify version of toool to install
+### Specify version of tool to install

 As you may see, all the tools installed have specified version numbers added to the tool names in the format `tool=version_numer`.
 This allows us to install the exact version of tools used for the training.

-For your personal use, if you wish to use the latest version of these tools, just omit specifying the version z-version_number` and the latest version of the tool will hopefully be installed.
+For your personal use, if you wish to use the latest version of these tools, just omit specifying the version `=version_number` and the latest version of the tool will hopefully be installed.
 :::

 :::::

-## Downloading databases
+## Downloading database

 ::::: {.panel-tabset group="os"}